weiloon617/movie-app/README.md

     │
     ├─components    # components that only be used by the this screen │
-    ├─utils         # functions or methods can be use by this the screens or modules
+    ├─constants     # declare the variable or configuration which only used for this screen or module
 ```

 #### Redux Folder Structure